Language-Integrated Recursive Queries (Full Version): Safe Recursion with

-Some database backends, for example DuckDB, allow recursive queries nested within outer queries to return columns from the outer query (which can itself be recursive, e.g. \textbf{fix} within a \textbf{fix}).
+A type parameter $D$ of type Tuple is added to $\text{\rquery{}}[A, D]$ to model the dependencies of each query.
+We use $\uplus$ to indicate multiset union, so duplicates are maintained, and equivalence using $\equiv$ does not take order into account.
+Uniqueness of references is enforced by using the argument position within the $\textbf{fix}$ function: for a recursive function $\textbf{fix}(((r1, r2) \rightarrow ...), (b1, b2))$, $r1.D$ will be a tuple containing the constant integer type $1$, and $r2.D$ will contain a tuple with the constant integer type $2$.
+Some RDBMS, for example DuckDB, allow recursive queries nested within outer queries to return columns from the outer query (which can itself be recursive, e.g. \textbf{fix} within a \textbf{fix}).
 However, this would break linearity, so \calc{} must be able to differentiate between references per call to \textbf{fix}.
 Each reference is tagged with a singleton type $\kappa$ that is unique for each \textbf{fix} invocation.
 References are considered equal only if both the $\kappa$ and the constant integer type are the same.
 This ensures that if \textbf{fix} is called within the scope of references from another \textbf{fix} function, the inner \textbf{fix} cannot return terms derived from the outer function's parameters.
-For example: {
+Multi-relation operations like \textbf{flatMap} or \textbf{union} collate recursive references in the result relation.
+For example: